princefishthrower/react-use-please-stay/README.md

 ## How we will be able to use your package

-It follows the common React path./
+It follows the common React path.

-Follow through the included useCounter example and you will be fine./ Make sure to export your hook (I prefer named exports) in index.ts.
+Follow through the included useCounter example and you will be fine.

+Make sure to export your hook (I prefer named exports) in index.ts.

-Basically you have to do two things:
+Basically you have to do three things:

 a) write your hook (preferably test and type it)

 b) export it in index.ts file

 c) deploy to NPM

 We will able to use your hook like so: